awsdocs/aws-cdk-guide/v2/resources.md

 ## Metrics and alarms<a name="resources_metrics"></a>

 Many resources emit CloudWatch metrics that can be used to set up monitoring dashboards and alarms\.
-AWS constructs have metric methods that allow easy access to the metrics without having to look up the correct name to use\.
+AWS constructs have metric methods that let you access the metrics without looking up the correct name to use\.

 The following example shows how to define an alarm when the `ApproximateNumberOfMessagesNotVisible` of an Amazon SQS queue exceeds 100\.